MrMatterzz/Projects/README.md

 # Projects
 Each folder represents a diiferent prokect
-PTO project is a desktop aplication made using Java Swing /n Dashboard Project is a web application done using java servlets Both projects utilize MySQL for database handling
+PTO project is a desktop aplication made using Java Swing libraries.

+Dashboard Project is a web application done using java servlets and Apache Tomcat.
+Both projects utilize MySQL for database handling.